N-expansive Flows: Proof of Theorems and

 \begin{defi}The \emph{suspension} of $f$ under $k$ is the flow $X^t$ on the space

 defined for small nonnegative time by $X^t(y,s)=(t+s)$, $0\leq t+s< k(y)$. \end{defi} Each suspension of $f$ is conjugate to the suspension of $f$ under $1$, the constant function with value $1$.
-For this reason we shall concentrate on suspensions under the function $1$.
+For this reason we shall concentrate on suspensions under the constant map $k(x)=1,\,\,\forall x\in M$.

 Next, following \cite{BW}, we define a metric on $M_1$.
 Suppose that the diameter of $M$ under $d$ is less than $1$.
+Consider the subset $M\times\{t\}$ of $M\times[0,1]$ and let $d_t$ denote the metric defined by